mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 Dithering can be used to enhance the look of the art and to ease the banding occurred by the index color filter.
 Krita has a variety of dithering patterns by default, these can be found in pattern docker.
 You can use these patterns as fill layer, then set the blend mode to **overlay** and adjust the opacity according to your liking.
 Generally, an opacity range of 10% - 25% is ideal.

-Paint the artwork in grey-scale and add an index color filter layer at the top then add the dithering pattern fill layer below the index color filter but above the artwork layer, as shown in the layer stack arrangement above.
+Paint the artwork in greyscale and add an index color filter layer at the top then add the dithering pattern fill layer below the index color filter but above the artwork layer, as shown in the layer stack arrangement above.
 You can paint or adjust the artwork at any stage as we have added the index color filter as a filter layer.

 You can add different groups for different colors and add different dithering patterns for each group.